The Great Barrier Reef is one of the world’s seven natural wonders.

 The Great Barrier Reef is home to over 2,500 distinct reefs of varied sizes and shapes.

-Many billions of tiny organisms, known as coral polyps, make up the reef.
-The reefs support a staggering array of marine life and flora.
-This coral reef is the largest single structure created by living organisms.
+The reefs comprise many billions of tiny organisms known as coral polyps.
+They support a staggering array of marine life and flora.

 It generates billions of dollars of economic activity and sustains many small and large towns, including Cairns, Port Douglas and Airlie Beach.